PistilReaper/DHC-MGEP/README.md

 ## Test the framework

-Run test1 and test2 notebook.
+Run notebook test1 and test2.